karadalex/surgery_robotics_kuka_barrett/README.md

 ## Troubleshooting

 - _UnicodeDecodeError: 'ascii' codec can't decode byte 0xce in position 33: ordinal not in range(128)_ : Make sure the project path doesn't contain any greek characters
+- _Eigen/Geometry: No such file or directory_: `sudo apt-get install libeigen3-dev` if that does not work either `sudo ln -s /usr/include/eigen3/Eigen /usr/include/Eigen`

 ## Third-party software, assets & references